deboradurek/all-together-exercise1-udacity/README.md

 > components are able to pass data to back up to their parents, which are able to
 > modify their state.
 Props can go through multiple components to get to the
 > component they ultimately need to reach.

+### _Steps To Considerer When 'Thinking React'_:

+- _Step 1:_ Break down the app into a hierarchy of components.
+Draw a box around each React component.
+- _Step 2:_ Determine the data in our app.
+- _Step 3:_ Figure out the data that should be a part of our state.
+- _Step 4:_ Identify where each piece of state lives.
+- _Step 5:_ Add Inverse Data Flow.